johbry17/USGS-Earthquake-Map/README.md

 🌍 [Live Map](https://johbry17.github.io/USGS-Earthquake-Map/)

-> ⚠️ This project is archived and no longer actively maintained, but remains available as a portfolio example.
+> ℹ️ This project is archived and no longer actively maintained, but remains available as a portfolio example.

 ## Table of Contents